ByAUJay

 On‑chain realities after Pectra (2025-2026)

-- EIP‑2537 adds seven BLS12‑381 precompiles (G1/G2 add, MSM, pairings, map-to-curve).
-You can call them at 0x0b–0x11 in Solidity.
-The EIP also describes pairing pricing, enabling gas‑accurate budgeting. (eips.ethereum.org)
+- EIP‑2537 introduces seven BLS12‑381 precompiles (like G1/G2 add, MSM, pairings, and map-to-curve).
+You can access them at 0x0b-0x11 in Solidity.
+This EIP also lays out pairing pricing, which helps you with precise gas budgeting.
+Check it out here.

-- Attestation structure changes improve aggregation efficiency
+- Changes to attestation structure boost aggregation efficiency

-- Blob capacity increased
+- Blob capacity gets a nice bump

 Practical reference budgets (worked examples)